moots-technology/moots-datetime-picker/README.md

 - `npm version patch` to increment the version
 - `npm run packagr` to build the library package
 - `npm publish dist` to pubish it to npmjs

+# About

+[moots technology](https://mootstech.com.au) is an Adelaide, South Australia based consultancy and software development company with a huge expertise in usage requirements analysis and cloud architecture frameworks for creating modern software solutions.
+Hereby we prioritise high usability and amazing UX over adding further features.